openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: None

-A constant value of some integer type is converted to *enumeration* type if
+A constant value of some integer type is converted to *enumeration* type in the following situations:

--  enumeration constants are of type ``int``.
+-  If enumeration constants are of type ``int``.
--  a value is equal to the value of an enumeration constant.
+-  If a value is equal to the value of an enumeration constant.

 This conversion never causes runtime errors.